-- to create any legal or procedural right or obligation which is enforceable by either of the parties against the other; or - to create any legal or procedural right or obligation which is enforceable by any third party against either of the parties, or against any other third party; or - to prevent either of the parties from complying with any law which applies to them; or - to fetter or restrict in any way whatsoever the exercise of any discretion which the law requires or allows the parties to exercise; or
+- to create any legal or procedural right or obligation which is enforceable by either of the parties against the other; or - to create any legal or procedural right or obligation which is enforceable by any third party against either of the parties, or against any other third party; or - to prevent either of the parties from complying with any law which applies to them; or - to fetter or restrict in any way whatsoever the exercise of any discretion which the law requires or allows the parties to exercise; or account the express intention of the parties as to its legal status and effect (as set out in section 1.3 above).

-1 The Pensions Regulator is the body corporate established under section 1 of the Pensions Act 2004.
+&lt;sup>1 The Pensions Regulator is the body corporate established under section 1 of the Pensions Act 2004.

-2 The Solicitors Regulation Authority is the independent regulatory body of the Law Society of England and Wales.
+&lt;sup>2 The Solicitors Regulation Authority is the independent regulatory body of the Law Society of England and Wales.